-Stephen's research is on megathrust earthquakes and mantle flow in response to subduction beneath South America.
-His PhD project tries to understand the factors that controlled the great 2010 Chile earthquake - the 6th largest quake ever recorded.
+Stephen's research is on large earthquake processes and subduction zones.
+His PhD thesis shed new light on the factors that controlled the great 2010 Chile earthquake - the 6th largest quake ever recorded.
 Ultimately, his research hopes to shed light on what physically drives such massive earthquakes.
 With more and more of the world's population living in hazardous areas, this work is becoming increasingly important.
 Stephen received a first class Master of Earth Sciences (Geology and Geophysics) degree from the University of Liverpool in 2011.

 Elsewhere on the Web